 Hotel Roslyn, Roslyn

 Hotel Roslyn is perfect for those who want a boutique experience in a charming small town.
-Located in Roslyn this hotel is steps from the action on main street.
+Located in Roslyn this hotel is steps from the action on the main street.
 Easily walk to the town’s restaurants and boutiques.
-Each of the 11 bright and modern rooms are equipped with their own private kitchenettes.
+Each of the 11 bright and modern rooms is equipped with a private kitchenette.

 Salish Lodge & Spa, Snoqualmie